MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-representing-humans-in-mixed-reality.md

 ---
 title: Case study - Representing humans in mixed reality
-description:
+description: What kind of opportunities emerge when we cannot only create fantastic elements, but utilize the most realistic captures of environments, objects, and people in mixed reality?
-author:
+author: mavitazk
-ms.author: randyw
+ms.author: mavitazk
 ms.date: 2/28/2018
 ms.topic: article
-keywords:
+keywords: Windows Mixed Reality, humans
 ---